LazDude2012/OpenMDS/README.md

-Modular Force Field System V2 is a Minecraft Mod and part of the [FTB Modpack](http://feed-the-beast.com/#download_wrapper).
+Open Force Field System is a mod for Minecraft that adds forcefields.

- Developed by Thunderdark, Matchlighter

- Bughunter: Lightone
+TODO: improve readme